xdissent/ievms/README.md

 4. Choose ievms image from Virtual Box.

-5. Install VirtualBox Guest Additions (pre-mounted as CD image in the VM).

-6. **IE6 only** - Do *not* attempt to activate upon first boot.
-Install the network adapter driver and KB2592799 hotfix by opening the `drivers` CD image in the VM (`Start -> My Computer -> drivers (E:)`).
-The network driver installer and hotfix installer will launch automatically.
-You must restart the VM after *both* installers have completed to enable networking.
-Video walkthrough of IE6 post-installation setup: http://www.youtube.com/watch?v=f6UqRteCCEs

-    **NOTE:** The IE6 network drivers and hotfix *must* be installed upon first boot, or an activation loop will prevent subsequent logins forever.
-If this happens, restoring to the `clean` snapshot will reset the activation lock.

-The VHD archives are massive and can take hours or tens of minutes to download, depending on the speed of your internet connection.
+The OVA images are massive and can take hours or tens of minutes to download, depending on the speed of your internet connection.
 You might want to start the install and then go catch a movie, or maybe dinner, or both.

-Once available and started in VirtualBox, the password for ALL VMs is "Password1".

 Recovering from a failed installation
 -------------------------------------

-Each version is installed into a subdirectory of `~/.ievms/vhd/`.
+Each version is installed into a subdirectory of `~/.ievms/ova/`.
 If the installation fails for any reason (corrupted download, for instance), delete the version-specific subdirectory and rerun the install.